 All good stories start with a conflict.
 In this metaphor, we mean this: what is the pain point for our character?
 How can we help overcome this problem?

-Structure your story with a beginning, middle and end.
+So our 5th recommendation for best UX practices is to structure your story with a beginning, middle and end.
 You’re helping to resolve the quest of the main character.

-Best practice for storytelling:
+Best UX practice for storytelling:

 - Understand your audience and their pain points